Japan is known for cities like Tokyo, Osaka and Kyoto. And these are some of the biggest cities that any first-time traveller to Japan must visit.

-Shimanami Kaido is Japan’s bet bikeway and connects Onomichi on the main island of Honshu and Imabari on Shikoku Island.
-The entire bikeway is 70km long and connects six islands in the Seto Inland Sea.
+Shimanami Kaido is Japan’s best bikeway and connects Onomichi on the main island of Honshu and Imabari on Shikoku Island.
+The bikeway is 70km long and connects six islands in the Seto Inland Sea.

-It would take two days biking the entire bikeway (from Onomichi to Imabari and back to Onomichi).
-But you can still see the best highlights on Shimanami Kaido in 1 day by cycling half the route from Onomichi, see all the attractions mentioned above, and cycle back to Onomichi.
+It would take two days to bike the entire bikeway (from Onomichi to Imabari and back to Onomichi).
+But you can still see the best highlights on Shimanami Kaido in 1 day by cycling half the route from Onomichi, seeing all the above attractions, and cycling back to Onomichi.

 Another highlight of Takeo is the art and light exhibition by teamLab at Mifuneyama Rakuen Hotel where interactive installation with Murano glass and LED lights are displayed.
 The modern art and light installations continue into Mifuneyama Rakuen Park where colourful lights light up the park when the sun goes down.

-If you are visiting Kyushu Island, make sure to include this Japan off the beaten track town in your itinerary.
+If you visit Kyushu Island, include this Japan off-the-beaten-track town in your itinerary.

 While many travellers may not know about Kumamoto in Kyushu, the city has many historical temples and shrines, including Kumamoto Castle, one of the top three castles in Japan.

-There are other temples and shrine on the castle premise including Kato Shrine, Kumamoto-jo Inari Shrine and Honmaru Goten Palace.
+Other temples and shrines are on the castle premise, including Kato Shrine, Kumamoto-jo Inari Shrine and Honmaru Goten Palace.
 As of June 1, 2020, visitors can only see part of the Kumamoto Castle complex on an elevated walkway due to the damages from the earthquake in 2016.
 But it is still worth seeing.

-For the rest of your day in Kumamoto, visit the Honmyo-ji Temple on the hillside where you can also see an obstructed view of Kumamoto.
-Stroll through Shimotori Shopping Arcade and Sakuranobaba Johsaien Castle Town and try some unique Japanese snacks and buy Kumamoto souvenirs (with Kumamoto’s most beloved iconic mascot, Kumamon Bear).
-And visit Suizen-ji Jojuen Garden, a big Japanese garden with a beautiful lake built in the 17th-century.
+For the rest of your day in Kumamoto, visit the Honmyo-ji Temple on the hillside, where you can also see an obstructed view of Kumamoto.
+Stroll through Shimotori Shopping Arcade and Sakuranobaba Johsaien Castle Town, try some unique Japanese snacks, and buy Kumamoto souvenirs (with Kumamoto’s most beloved iconic mascot, Kumamon Bear).
+And visit Suizen-ji Jojuen Garden, a big Japanese garden with a beautiful lake built in the 17th century.